-Fluoride helps strengthen your child’s teeth, and protect it from cavities, so it’s very important!
+Fluoride helps strengthen your child’s teeth, and protects them from cavities, so it’s very important!

 Flossing is just as important since flossing helps remove the dirt and plaque in between their teeth, which simple brushing can’t really deal with.
+So when your child is big enough, teach them how to floss their teeth as well.
 Make it a daily routine, and start them young so that they get into the habit as early as possible.

 Baby bottle tooth decay and other dental problems in children can be prevented with proper oral hygiene and a visit to the dentist.
 Remember parents, it’s never too early to teach and train your child to care for his teeth.
 If you have any questions about your child’s oral health, don’t hesitate to consult a dentist.